Estimated reading time: 8 minutes

 But the judge in a criminal case will provide notice of criminal restraining orders verbally and in writing to the defendant appearing in court, in person.
 And these include both No Contact “Conditions of Pretrial Release,” and DANCOs.

-Opportunity to be heard: The core features of due process are: notice; and the opportunity to be heard by a fair and neutral magistrate (judge).
-Each of us has the constitutional right to due process, or fair legal proceedings affecting our life, liberty or property.
+Opportunity to be heard: Notice; and the opportunity to be heard by a fair and neutral magistrate (judge), are core features of due process.
+Each of us has the constitutional right to due process (fair legal proceedings) affecting our life, liberty or property.

-An Ex parte restraining order can be enforced after notIce, but before an opportunity to be heard.
-However, an “ex parte” order can only be enforced on a temporary basis – typically a matter of days (until a hearing, if Respondent requests one).
-An “ex parte” Order issues from the judge after hearing only from only one side.
+An ex parte restraining order can be enforced after notice, but before an opportunity to be heard.
+As a result, an “ex parte” order can only be enforced on a temporary basis – typically a matter of days (until a hearing, if Respondent requests one).
+An “ex parte” Order issues from the judge after a sworn statement from only one side.

-So, “ex parte” restraining orders have less legal effect in several ways.
+So, “ex parte” restraining orders have less legal effect.
 But they do have consequences if violated after notice.

 A judge can issue a full, long-term restraining order only after the affected person has the opportunity to be heard.
-(The Respondent can waive or give up their opportunity to be heard, by not requesting a hearing.)
+(The Respondent can waive or give up their opportunity to be heard, by not requesting a hearing after notice.)

 Specific: The restraining order must have specific terms about what must not be done.